Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 * RCS: Use recommended calculation algorithm in [RFC8724].
 * MAX_ACK_REQUESTS: 8
 * Tile: size is 10 bytes
-* Retransmission timer: LoRaWAN end-devices MUST NOT implement a "retransmission timer", this changes the specification of [RFC8724], see {{uplink-class-a}}.
+* Retransmission timer: LoRaWAN devices MUST NOT implement a "retransmission timer", this changes the specification of [RFC8724], see {{uplink-class-a}}.
 It must transmit MAX_ACK_REQUESTS time the SCHC ACK REQ at it own timing; ie the